boldr/boldr/README.md

 $ npm run build
 ```

-The build process outputs the frontend and server-side rendering app in `cms/dist`.
-It then runs the API code through babel and outputs to `api/boldr-api`.
+The build process outputs the frontend and server-side rendering app in `build/boldrCMS`.
+It then runs the API code through babel and outputs to `build/boldrAPI`.

-You will need to place a copy of your .env file into the root of where BoldrAPI will be running.
+**Finally:**
+`npm run start:prod`

 ## Contributing